royerlab/ultrack/docs/source/getting_started.rst

 - ``tracks_properties``: Which returns compute statistics from the tracks, segmentation masks and images.

-For additional information, please refer to the :doc:`API reference <api>`.
+For additional information, please refer to the :ref:`tracks post-processing API reference <api_tracks>`.

 Image processing
 ````````````````